 In September 2015, an accounting update was issued which eliminates the requirement for an acquirer to retrospectively adjust the financial statements for measurement-period adjustments that occur in periods after a business combination is consummated.
 This accounting update is effective for reporting periods beginning after December 15, 2015.
-We do not expect the adoption of this update to have a significant effect on our financial statements.
+Adoption of this update did not affect our financial statements.